niklasax/Election_Analysis/README.md

 ## Election-Audit Results

-### Total votes cast in this congrssional election: 369,711
+### Total votes cast in this Congressional Election: 369,711